LoopKit/loopdocs/docs/version/development.md

     * Please update to v3.14.7 or newer to remove this constraint

 Support for Omnipod 5 is available in the released version as of v3.14.7.

-For more information about the open beta that is now complete, you can read the open beta [Omnipod 5 FAQS](../faqs/omnipod-faqs.md#is-omnipod-5-available-for-open-beta-testing){: target="_blank" }.

 If you have any trouble with Omnipod 5, or any of the Omnipod Types, report them at your favorite help site, [How to Find Help](../intro/loopdocs-how-to.md#how-to-find-help){: target="_blank" }.